Design Best Practices

 We recommend the following guides and manuals to any engineer or planner in California.
 Each one provides valuable advice on bikeway and roadway designs that are approved for any road in the state.

 NACTO’s Urban Street Design Guide and Urban Bikeway Design Guide.
 Published by the National Association of City Transportation Officials, these guides have the same authority in California as the California Highway Design Manual.
-It provides a wide range of options for safe, comfortable bikeways.
-It lacks on an important piece of infrastructure: protected intersections.
-It was last updated in October 2013.
+They provide a wide range of options for safe, comfortable bikeways.
+NACTO now offers Guidelines for Regulating Shared Micromobility as well as other guides and publications.
+The organization updates its guides regularly.

 Caltrans’ Class IV Bikeway Guidance.
 Produced to comply with the Protected Bikeways Act of 2014, which we sponsored, this guide provides helpful direction for building class 4 bikeways.
 It authorizes protecting the bicycle lane from the roadway to create a separate bikeway with a barrier between it and moving traffic.